abhogal-lab/seeVieweR/README.md

   - Independent masks for base and overlay image: this means you can load one image as your base and overlay and apply different masks with unique colormaps too highlight regions
-  - Slice masks: apply a mask to the base image but noy overlay, or the other way around
+  - Slice masks: apply a mask to the base image but not overlay, or the other way around

 - **Export & reproducibility**